Abstract commensurators of profinite groups: The commensurator of a profinite group

 Let $G$ be a profinite group with trivial virtual center.
 Given any envelope $(L,\eta)$ of $G$, one can always consider the ``larger'' envelope $(\Aut(L)_S, i_L\circ\eta)$ where $i_L\colon L\to\Aut(L)_S$ is the canonical map defined in \S\ref{ss:autotop}.
 By Proposition~\ref{prop:unienv}, we have a canonical map

 which makes the following diagram commutative:

 It is clear that $\kernel(\kappa_{L,G})=\TAut(L)$.
 The question of when $\kappa_{L,G}$ is an isomorphism naturally leads to the notion of a rigid group.

-\begin{defi} A t.d.l.c. group $L$ will be called {\it rigid}, if for any topological isomorphism $\phi\colon U\to V$ of open compact subgroups $U$ and $V$ of $L$ there exists a unique automorphism $\phi_\circ\in \Aut(L)$ such that the following diagram commutes.
+\begin{defi} A t.d.l.c. group $L$ will be called {\it rigid}, if for every topological isomorphism $\phi\colon U\to V$ of open compact subgroups $U$ and $V$ of $L$ there exists a unique automorphism $\phi_\circ\in \Aut(L)$ such that the following diagram commutes.

 \end{defi} \begin{rem} One can think of rigid groups as the groups satisfying the analogue of Mostow's strong rigidity theorem with open compact subgroups playing the role of lattices. \end{rem}

 It is easy to see that hyperrigidity implies rigidity.
 Indeed, If $L$ is hyperrigid, there exists an (inner) automorphism $\phi_\circ$ that makes \eqref{dia:rigid2} commutative.
 Furthermore, $\VZ(L)=\{1\}$, and hence $\TAut(L)=\{1\}$ by Proposition~\ref{prop:jiatriv}.
 This yields the uniqueness of $\phi_{\circ}$ in \eqref{dia:rigid2}.